MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-integrate-endpoints.md

 ## Ports and protocols (inbound)

-A set of infrastructure VIPs is required for publishing Azure Stack endpoints to external networks.
+A set of infrastructure VIPs is required for publishing Azure Stack Hub endpoints to external networks.
 The *Endpoint (VIP)* table shows each endpoint, the required port, and protocol.
 Refer to the specific resource provider deployment documentation for endpoints that require additional resource providers, like the SQL resource provider.

-Internal infrastructure VIPs aren't listed because they're not required for publishing Azure Stack.
-User VIPs are dynamic and defined by the users themselves, with no control by the Azure Stack operator.
+Internal infrastructure VIPs aren't listed because they're not required for publishing Azure Stack Hub.
+User VIPs are dynamic and defined by the users themselves, with no control by the Azure Stack Hub operator.

 > [!Note]
 > IKEv2 VPN is a standards-based IPsec VPN solution that uses UDP port 500 and 4500 and TCP port 50.
 Firewalls don't always open these ports, so an IKEv2 VPN might not be able to traverse proxies and firewalls.